Paii-mls/todo/README.md

-# Todo Applicatoin Sample using Spring Boot
+# Todo Application Sample using Spring Boot
 This is my first simple todo app for a spring boot project

 # Exposed methods